TavernSMP/Velocity/README.md

 ## Additional Features/Removals

+* Utilization of newer dependencies for virtually any dependency that can easily and fairly be upgraded, to maintain the highest level of performance.
+* Implementation of non-invasive multi-forwarding system that allows you to use a different forwarding method for specific servers on the backend.
 * Configurable `/alert` command sends messages across your entire network.
 * Configurable `/alertraw` command to send non-prefixed messages across your entire network.